-The Resolve Selected/Resolve All menu option resolves, when applicable, either the Port Name, IP Address, or Mac Address of the point(s) in the Scatter Plot but only when that to be resolved is not selected for automatic resolution in the Name Resolution submenu available in the Home Ribbon.
+The Resolve Selected/Resolve All menu option resolves the Port Name, IP Address, or Mac Address of the point(s) in the Scatter Plot.
+This option is available only when the field is not automatically resolved (check the Name Resolution submenu available in the Home Ribbon).